XMaxPlatform/support-chain/build-windows.md

 Set the `Working Directory` to `$(SolutionDir)install\bin`.

-You can debug it now.
+You can debug it with VS2015 now.

 ### Run xmaxrun on Windows